 In fact, for years I felt this way!
 I would get distracted, lose focus, become demotivated and just eventually stop reading the Word.

-With 5 kids at home who were either infants or homeschooling, I found it hard to spend the rich, quality time I wanted in the Word without somehow getting sidetracked.
+With 5 kids at home who were either infants or homeschooling, I found it hard to spend the rich, quality time in the Word.
+I was always getting distracted or interrupted.

 I eventually realized that I needed to be intentional.
 But even more than intentionality, I needed a plan….a structured way to keep me focused, organized and on task when I sat down to dig into scripture.